fukunagatsu/LogicomeProfiler/README.md

     ./LogicomeProfiler test_input.txt test_output.txt 0 0.05

 ## Input file format
 The number of samples and items are described in the first line.
 In the second line, the name of each sample is listed.
-After the third line, the presence of absence of each item in each sample is described.
+After the third line, the presence or the absence of each item in each sample is described.

 ## Example of input file format
     3 5